mole99/tt08-aicd-playground/README.md

 ## Assemble the Top-Level

-The script `merge.py` uses the KLayout Python API to place all IPs inside the template.
+The script `merge.py` under `python/` uses the KLayout Python API to place all IPs inside the template.
+Magic is used to write the LEF file.
+Most of the wiring is done using this script, but still some parts are manually routed.

 ## Run Characterization